dobriyanchik/dobriyanchik.github.io/_posts/2024-11-15-bdd-approach-in-test-automation.md

 ## What is BDD

-For those who didn't hear about BDD: shortly the approach and underlying toolset (frameworks like [JBehave](https://jbehave.org), [Cucumber](https://cucumber.io), [SpecFlow](https://specflow.org) etc.) allow business analysts to write acceptance criterias using "special language" at the stage of forming business requirements for a product.
-And later those criterias **automagically** with help of the frameworks become acceptance tests: so the scenarios are "ready" when even development is not started yet.
+For those who didn't hear about BDD: shortly the approach and underlying toolset (frameworks like [JBehave](https://jbehave.org), [Cucumber](https://cucumber.io), [SpecFlow](https://specflow.org) etc.) allow business analysts to write acceptance criteria using "special language" at the stage of forming business requirements for a product.
+And later those criteria **automagically** with help of the frameworks become acceptance tests: so the scenarios are "ready" when even development is not started yet.
 Gherkin is an example of such language used for writing, and some typical scenario from an average example is:

 ```gherkin
 Feature: Money Transfer